liamwalsh1980/Milestone-Project-1/README.md

 ## Credits

 ### Content
-* I obtained content and adapted it for the resources page article titled - Don't stop going out.
+* I obtained content and adapted it for the resources page paragraph titled - Don't stop going out.
 The content was taken from <a href="https://www.autismspeaks.org/blog/11-tips-new-autism-parents" target="blank">Autism Speaks</a> - (10) Take your kid out everywhere.

-* I obtained content for the resources page article titled - Routines and good habits.
+* I obtained content for the resources page paragraph titled - Routines and good habits.
 The content was taken from <a href="https://www.marcus.org/autism-resources/autism-tips-and-resources/establishing-routines-at-home" target="blank">Marcus Autism Center</a> - Establishing routines at home (Why children with autism need routines at home)

-* I obtained content for the resources page article titled - Tips for Parenting a Child on the Autism Spectrum.
+* I obtained content for the resources page paragraph titled - Tips for Parenting a Child on the Autism Spectrum.
 The content was taken from <a href="https://www.webmd.com/brain/autism/parenting-child-with-autism" target="blank">Web MD</a> - Tips for Parenting a Child on the Autism Spectrum

-* I obtained content for the resources page article titled - Encouraging a Non-Verbal Child to Communicate.
+* I obtained content for the resources page paragraph titled - Encouraging a Non-Verbal Child to Communicate.
 The content was taken from <a href="https://www.appliedbehavioranalysisedu.org/6-strategies-for-encouraging-a-non-verbal-child-to-communicate/" target="blank">Applied Behaviour Analysis Edu</a> - 6 Strategies for Encouraging a Non-Verbal Child to Communicate.

 ### Code
 * <a href="https://getbootstrap.com/" target="_blank">Bootstrap 5.0</a> Library used throughout the project mainly to make the site responsive using the Bootstrap Grid System.